 Cities of London & Westminster

-This very Outer London seat, held by Brexiter Theresa Villiers, appeared impregnable until Labour’s Emma Whysall fell a tantalising 353 votes short of toppling her last time.
+This very Outer London seat, held by Brexiter cabinet minister Theresa Villiers, appeared impregnable until Labour’s Emma Whysall fell a tantalising 353 votes short of toppling her last time.
 Whysall is standing again, and one more heave just might do it for her.
 The seat voted an estimated 59 per cent Remain in the referendum.
 Opinion poll findings are that it again rests on a very sharp knife edge, with Labour possibly inching ahead.
 On London‘s Charles Wright has been on the campaign trail.

 This Conservative seat became an Independent one for a while after Brexit rebel Stephen Hammond lost the Commons whip.
-However, unlike Justine Greening, he has since regained it and will therefore defend the seat as a Tory.
-Labour start in second place here, having narrowed the gap to around 5,500 votes last time, but Lib Dems have taken heart from relieving Labour of a local council seat at a by-election in June. and the final YouGov MRP poll, published on 10 December, found their candidate Paul Kohler, rather than Labour’s Jackie Schneider, to be the main challenger to Hammond.
+However, unlike Justine Greening, he has since regained it and will therefore defend the 71 per cent Remain seat as a Tory.
+Labour started in second place here, having narrowed the gap to around 5,500 votes last time, but Lib Dems have taken heart from relieving Labour of a local council seat at a by-election in June. and the final YouGov MRP poll, published on 10 December, found their candidate Paul Kohler, rather than Labour’s Jackie Schneider, to be the main challenger to Hammond.
 They hope to benefit from the Greens opting out under the Remain Alliance pact.
 But Hammond was clearly ahead.
 Joshua Neicho has been on the doorstep with the candidates.

 CONSERVATIVES DEFENDING OTHER MARGINALS